Identity Change

 • I love crunches.

-• I feel bad if I don't exercise daily.
+• I feel uncomfortable if I don’t exercise daily.

-• I like people with fit bodies (will increase chance of becoming friends with them and hanging out with them).
+• I enjoy being around people with fit bodies (this increases the chances of becoming friends with them and spending time with them).

 • I don't like carbs.